am-tropin/ssmm_database/README.md

 ## Machine learning approach

-- The first problem was is clustering of all candidates.
+- The first problem is clustering of all candidates.
 The given problem was solved by using **the scikit-learn K-means clustering**.
 The result is in the [person_clusters.csv](https://github.com/am-tropin/ssmm_database/blob/main/elections:%20ML/person_clusters.csv) file.

-- The second problem was is clustering of all election programs.
+- The second problem is clustering of all election programs.
 The given problem was solved by using **NLTK** for Russian language, manual grouping of mean-similar 2-grams and **the scikit-learn K-means clustering**.
 The result is in the [program_clusters.csv](https://github.com/am-tropin/ssmm_database/blob/main/elections:%20ML/program_clusters.csv) file.

 ## The analysis